Meet the Other Phone. Flexible and made to last.

 Some toast aficionados swear that the only way to achieve truly great toast is to buy a long-slot toaster that can accommodate four slices, then toast your bread landscape, two slices at a time.

-Although this Argos toaster isn't massively exciting to look at, Mumsnetters rate it because it gets the job done.
+Although this Argos toaster isn't massively exciting to look at (especially when compared to the fancy Dualit NewGen), reviewers rate the brand's products because they get the job done.
 It has seven different toast settings and a defrost setting, and you can vary the width of the slots to ensure perfect results no matter what you're grilling.

 Most importantly, it should help you banish the irritating uncooked strip at the top of your bread.
 Plus, it's great for toasting longer items like pitta bread or large sourdough slices.